HongSeokHwan/smart-video-crop/README.md

 # Smart video crop
 --------
-The smart-video-crop is inspired by smartcrop.js (https://github.com/jwagner/smartcrop.js) You can do content video crop.
+The smart-video-crop is inspired by smartcrop.js (https://github.com/jwagner/smartcrop.js) You can do content aware video crop.

 # Install
 --------